Carbidopa / Levodopa Dosage

 -Avoid sudden discontinuation or rapid dose reduction of this drug.

--Because levodopa completes with certain amino acids for gut wall transport, the absorption of levodopa may be decreased in patients on high-protein diets.
+-Because levodopa competes with certain amino acids for gut wall transport, the absorption of levodopa may be decreased in patients on high-protein diets.

 -Cardiovascular: Monitor for signs and symptoms of orthostatic hypotension, particularly during dose escalation; for patients with a history of myocardial infarction with residual atrial, nodal, or ventricular arrhythmias, cardiac function should be monitored in an intensive cardiac care facility during drug initiation.